desmos-labs/desmos/docs/developers/queries/staging/params.md

 ```

 # Query profiles module parameters
-This query endpoint returns all the parameters of the `profiles` module.
+This query returns all the parameters of the `profiles` module.

 **CLI**
  ```bash